 The actual risk of a terrorist attacking a water supply system like ours is minimal, but the nationwide fear such an attack would create is great.
-This fact makes all water systems potential targets, as creating fear is a terrorist's goal.
+This fact makes all water systems potential targets, as creating fear is one of the a terrorist's goals.

 Our system has many sources (wells) and auxiliary power capabilities.
 These redundancies make it hard to knock us out completely.
 We have studied our system's vulnerable points and routinely discuss water system security at the Bellingham Emergency Planning Committee (BEPC) meetings.
 In 2010, the BEPC held a mock emergency, which is a useful exercise to analyze our emergency response plan.
+Another exercise is planned for 2012.

 In recent years, we have added some other very helpful tools to our disaster response arsenal.
-We now have very accurate maps, computerized and paper, which show all our main, gate valves, and hydrants.
+We now have very accurate maps, computerized and paper, which show all our mains, gate valves, and hydrants.
 This should expedite the isolation of any part of our system should a crisis occur.

 We also subscribed to an emergency phone call system.
-The "Code RED" system can call every Bellingham phone number and deliver a specialized warning to all of our customers within five minutes.
+The "CODE RED" system can call every Bellingham phone number and deliver a specialized warning to all of our customers within five minutes.
 If a health hazard ever occurs, the DPW will utilize this system and every other possible means to notify and protect our customers.

-We have used the Code Red system to warn of relatively minor water main breaks and shut downs, as well as for routine activities like calling in our long list of snow plow vendors.
-We hope we never have to use this system to its fullest, but it is very comforting to know that we have the tool to help us protect the heath of our customers in case of a major crisis.
+We have used the CODE RED system to warn of relatively minor water main breaks and shut downs, as well as for routine activities like calling in our long list of snow plow vendors.
+We sent out a required call in July after bacteria was detected at one of our wells.
+This MassDEP required notice was a warning but no action was needed.
+We hope we never have to use this system to issue a boil water order or do not drink order, but it is very comforting to know that we have the tool to help us protect the heath of our customers in case of a major crisis.